COVID-19 Response – As of January 18

-As of November 27 at 5 pm, the Calgary Drop-In Centre’s outbreak consists of 41 active cases among clients at the main shelter, 3 active cases among clients at our satellite shelter, and 2 active cases among staff.
-Those with positive results are in isolation as they recover.
+As of January 18 at 3 pm, the Calgary Drop-In Centre’s outbreak consists of 2 active cases among clients at the main shelter, 3 active cases among clients at our satellite shelter, and 2 active cases among staff.
 We work in close partnership with The Alex who is operating the Assisted Self Isolation Site for our client population, and all positive client cases are promptly referred to this location.

-Important to note is that 65 clients and six staff have recovered.
-There have been a total of 95 cases in our client population and 14 cases among staff during this outbreak.
+Important to note is that a total of 150 clients and 22 staff have recovered.
+There have been a total of 157 cases in our client population and 24 cases among staff during this outbreak.

 Since March, the DI has been on the front-line of the pandemic and we have been doing everything we can to prevent the spread.
 Taking guidance from Alberta Public Health, our response includes:

 - Increasing cleaning throughout our shelter and buildings

 - Requiring PPE for all on-site employees, contractors, and visitors